-As we continue to prioritise health and safety in schools, including required mask-wearing for some students, everyone has a part to play in creating a safe and respectful environment.
-While most Victorian school have positive and constructive relationships with parents and carers, everyone suffers when someone is violent or aggressive towards school staff or any member of our school community.
+As we continue to prioritise health and safety in schools, everyone has a part to play in creating a safe and respectful environment.
+While most Victorian schools have positive and constructive relationships with parents and carers, everyone suffers when someone is violent or aggressive towards school staff or any member of our school community.

 Respectful Behaviours within the School Community Policy